Professional Sex Therapists in Sydney

 The risk of developing sexual addiction is increased in genetically predisposed individuals.

-COUNSELLING FOR SEX AND PORN ADDICTION BY OUR SPECIALIST
+COUNSELLING FOR SEX AND PORN ADDICTION BY OUR SEXUAL THERAPIST

 Sex addiction is a fully treatable disorder.
-For further information on sex addiction test or for booking a confidential appointment please contact Sex Addiction Australia during AEST office hours, call Heide (+61) 02 9380 4486 or email firstname.lastname@example.org
+For further information on sex addiction test or for booking a confidential appointment with our sexual therapists in Sydney & nationally online, please contact Sex Addiction Australia during AEST office hours.
+You can also call Heide at (+61) 02 9380 4486 or email firstname.lastname@example.org